American Mail Order Catalogs with Boys Clothings: The 1970s

 Figure 1.--Here are some of the tops and shorts offered ny Sears in their 1973 summer catalog.
 Notice the wide white belt.

+Casual clothes became increasingly common in the 1970s.
+Boys wore suits less than in the 1960s.
 American boys no longer wore short pants suits, although younger boys wore Eton suits.
 There was a major shift in the 1970s.
 Many American boys never wore short pants except when they were very young.
-In the 1970s in became very common for boys to wear short pants during the 1970s.
+There was a gradual change in the 1970s, By the end of the decade it was increasingly common for boys to wear short pants.
 One popular style was camp shorts.
 Shorts were often worn with with tube socks.
 Bellbottom trousrs became all the rage.
 The 1970s was known for the use of polyester.

 1970s